Harshiitmadras/flutter_Weather_app_harsh/README.md

-# 🌦️ Flutter Weather App — Harsh
+# 🌦️ Flutter Weather App — Harsh Yadav

 > **A bold, vibrant, and fully-featured Flutter weather forecast application built for the Darwix AI Flutter Intern Hackathon Challenge.**
 > Get real-time weather updates, forecasts, and a stunning animated UI that adapts to the weather around you.